Don't fall prey to conflict entrepreneurs

 Curious questions stop them in their tracks.

 Questions expose conflict entrepreneurs for who they really are: Those who speak with certainty despite never having to show the work of how they came to their attitudes of assuredness.
-Predators trading human emotion for gain.

 The experts I trust and value most show their work and tread lightly when it comes to making definitive statements.
 And most of all, they value questions and invite others to join them on their journey.